zexinyang/ImplicitFeatureEncoding/README.md

 tutorial</a>.

 ## Usage
-The current implementation directly generates augmented point clouds with implicit features.
+The current implementation directly generates augmented point clouds, i.e., xyz (+ rgb) + implicit features.
 These augmented point clouds can then be used as input for point-based neural networks.
 The [main.cpp](./code/main.cpp) file demonstrates how to use the ImplicitFeatureEncoding class.
 To encode implicit features, run the built executable like this: